paracamplus/Yasmini/README.md

 });
 ```

 The `verbose` option specifies verbosity.
-Its only purpose is to be inherited
+Its only purpose is to be
-by default, by specifications.
+inherited, by default, by specifications.

-The `specificationIntended` if set, specifies how many specifications should
+The `specificationIntended` if set, specifies how many specifications
-be run within the description.
+should be run within the description.

 The `describe` function creates a `Description` instance, runs the
 `beginHook` method then runs the function given as second argument.
 After running that function (and all its consequences), the `endHook`
-is run and the description will hold the following fields:
+method is run and the description will hold the following fields:

 * `specifications` the array of inner Specifications
 * `raisedException` a boolean telling if the behavior was exited